 UPDATE: This giveaway is now closed.
-The winner is Jenn of Jenn Cuisine—congrats, Jenn!
+The winner is Jenn of Jenn Cuisine (sadly, this site is no longer active)—congrats, Jenn!
 Special thanks to Pete and Kelli Bronski (No Gluten, No Problem) for graciously providing their cookbook for this event.
 Thanks also to everyone else for taking the time to enter.
 Stay tuned for more great giveaways that fit the gfe approach!
 If you are still interested in ordering Artisanal Gluten Free Cooking, you can do so here.
 (Note that I do get a small affiliate fee for those who order books from my site.)

 If you came over from my Adopt A Gluten-Free Blogger post, you saw critiques and photos of a few variations of Pete and Kelli Bronski’s recipes (homemade pasta with shrimp marinara sauce and brownies) that I’ve made.
 It’s been about a year ago now that Pete told me that they would be publishing a cookbook in the fall.
 He asked if I’d be willing to give it an early review.
 Of course, I jumped at the chance!
 Several months later, the draft version of their cookbook, Artisanal Gluten-Free Cooking, arrived at my door.
 I sat down and quickly zipped through it.
 Then I read it again slowly.
 Finally, I went through it looking for recipes that I really wanted to make.
 Oh, there were so many.

 I waited patiently for the published copy to arrive.
 Here’s the cool thing … my review of their cookbook is right inside the front cover!
 I feel very special to be included in the review of this incredible cookbook and to be in the company of the other individuals who reviewed Pete and Kelli’s book.
 They include my friends, Melissa McLean Jory (Gluten Free for Good) and Steve Zeiden (Gluten-Free Steve).